 If your score isn’t in good shape (you should check at least once a year), you’re more likely to be approved for a low interest credit card that also offers a competitive interest rate on balance transfers.
 These cards also have lower minimum income requirements.
 For example, with an annual income requirement of just $15,000, the American Express Essential Credit Card has no annual fee, a low 8.99% interest rate on purchases and cash advances, and offers a 1.99% interest rate on balance transfers for the first six months for new cardholders.

-In the same vein, the BMO Preferred Rate MasterCard has an interest rate of 12.9% on purchases and cash advances.
+In the same vein, the BMO Preferred Rate MasterCard has an interest rate of 12.9% on purchases and balance transfers as well as 15.99% on cash advances.
 It also offers an introductory interest rate 3.99% on balance transfers for the first nine months.
 After that, it goes back up to 12.9%.
 It’s not as low as other cards, but this card might be the better option if you know you won’t be able to pay off your debt within a short timeframe.
 The card has a $20 annual fee, but is offset by the amount you’ll save on interest charges.

 Most balance transfer credit cards, on the other hand, tend to charge the usual 19.99% interest rate on purchases.
 For this reason, low interest credit cards have a longer lifespan: once you’ve paid off your existing balance, you’ll actually want to keep using the card for its low interest rate.